-The Volunteer Doula Program (VDP) has been in existence since 1996 with the vision of providing a doula for every woman who wants one.
+The Volunteer Doula Program (VDP) has been in existence since 1996 with the vision of providing a doula for every person who wants one.
 The VDP has supported thousands of individuals during their pregnancy and trained over 500 doulas.

 What is a doula?

 A Doula is a person from the community who is trained to give continuous support throughout labour and delivery, as well as in the weeks before and after birth.
 A volunteer doula won’t replace friends and family.
 A doula’s role is to help you make informed decisions during pregnancy, birth and post-partum.
 They can help you to explore the risks and benefits of different types of pain medications and interventions and support you fully in your choices.

 Am I eligible?